 On the Enterprise Grid subscription, there are additional roles that give organisations the ability to manage Slack:

 Org owners Primary org owners can assign org owners.
-Org owners hold the same level of permissions as the primary org owner, except that they can’t transfer ownership of the org to someone else.
+Org owners hold the same level of permissions as the primary org owner, except that they can’t transfer ownership of the org to someone else and do not have access to system roles or channel management tools by default.

 Org admins Org owners can assign org admins.
 They help to manage org-level policies and other administrative tasks.